instana/openapi/spec/descriptions/tagSyntheticSettings.md

 It is required that the credentials used in the test be created before the test is created or modified.

-Tests using credentials are validated during test creation and update whether you use the API or UI, as following:
+Tests using credentials are validated during test creation and update whether you use the API or UI, as follows:

 1. The user Id of the logged in user or API Token being used to create or modify the test must have permission to use credentials.
   Requests to create or update a test referencing credentials without the correct permission will fail with return code `Forbidden`.